wesjrock/wesjrock/README.md

 ## Hello there, I'm Wesley!
-I am graduated in Computer Science (USP - ICMC) and now I'm focusing my career towards Frontend Development (VuejS).
+I've graduated in Computer Science at University of Sao Paulo and now I'm focusing my career towards full stack web development.

 ##